-My daughter received an innocuous e-mail from the Canadian Student Loan Services (or so she initially thought), asking her to send a form in to confirm that she is still at school, so that they wouldn’t start charging interest on her student loans.
-It ended up being yet another Phishing example or if the victim is richer a Spearphishing example.
+My daughter received a somewhat innocuous-looking e-mail from the Canadian Student Loan Services (or so she initially thought), asking her to send a form to confirm that she is still at school not to start charging interest on her student loans.
+It ended up being yet another Phishing example, or if the victim is more affluent, a Spearphishing example.

-At first blush the letter seemed fairly normal (a bad phishing example) , until you start unraveling a few facts:
+At first blush, the letter seemed pretty normal (a bad phishing example) until you started unravelling a few facts:

 - She had already received her student loans for this term, because she had already filled in forms for OSAP (Ontario Student Assistance Program)

 - In the e-mail there is no mention of a Canada Post mail address (no post office box or nothing), which is very odd for a “Government Agency”, not to include.